tech-warriors-corporation/mechanize-api/README.md

 - [X] Create base classes for services, repositories, controllers and others;
 - [X] Connect to development and production databases;
 - [ ] Set environment variables and remove hardcoded properties;
+- [ ] Think about product marketing;
+- [ ] If user tries to enter the password 5 times and fails, then it must wait 15 seconds to try again;
 - [X] Study about **Decompose by Subdomain**, **API Composition**, **API Gateway** and **Healthcheck**;
 - [X] Remove _FOREIGN KEY_ at databases;
 - [X] Presentation in this [link](https://docs.google.com/presentation/d/1Lg9F8AQ7EC_kl3MGeP_LC1doj6Vgae6Oy9oliftIX6Y/edit#slide=id.g1dfaed90b67_2_61);